halsk/profile/README_en.md

 # Hal Seki's profile

 This repository contains information for the people who wants to get Hal Seki's profile.
 Please feel free to use any introductions for your event/forum/seminars which Hal will be presented.
-You can see Japanese profile from [here](README.md)
+You can see Japanese profile from [this page](README.md)

 Lisence : CC-BY-ND 4.0